jaiden2013yt/TechxtEdit/README.md

 # TechxtEdit
-texEdit is a text editor ive been making :3
+TechxtEdit is a text editor ive been making :3
 if you find any bugs or have anying you would want to see in this *please* make a `issue` about that x3
 # things i want to add
 - indexedDB support